VAM Lerma

-The VAM Lerma is an automobile that was designed and manufactured by Vehículos Automotores Mexicanos from 1981 to 1983.
-The Lerma shared parts with other vehicles by VAM's license partner American Motors (AMC) to reduce manufacturing costs.
+The VAM Lerma is an automobile that was designed and manufactured by Vehículos Automotores Mexicanos from 1981 through 1983.
+The Lerma shared parts with other vehicles under VAM's license partner, American Motors Corporation (AMC), to reduce manufacturing costs.
 It was VAM's top-of-the-line flagship model after the discontinuation of the Classic (Matador) line in 1976.
-The VAM Lerma was unusual in offering a hatchback design focused at the top-end luxury market.
-The model was an indirect replacement of the VAM Classic and to some extent the VAM Pacer lines.
+The VAM Lerma was unusual in offering a hatchback design positioned for the luxury market.

 History

 The name for the cars was taken from Lerma, a city in the state of Mexico, where VAM engines were manufactured.

 The Mexican-made Lerma was a unique hybrid since it used a chassis and some body panels from the AMC Concord sedan, but the rear of the car featured the AMC Spirit's hatchback design.
-Although the finished Lerma units were single unit body design (monocoque), a British newspaper article described it as "a bolt-together kit of a car".
-This is actually confusion in regards to the part of the Lerma production process which was made by hand labor, cutting existing mass production panels (as well as manually creating new panels) and welding them together to create a final single unit body.
+The finished Lerma units were single unit body design (monocoque), a British newspaper article described it as "a bolt-together kit of a car".
+Part of the Lerma production process included hand labor, cutting existing mass production panels, making a single welded unit body.